• Inspiration and comfort

 Wednesday 5.00–6.00 p.m.
 Christ Church

-Collect for James the Apostle
+Collect for the Sixteenth Sunday after Trinity

 through Jesus Christ your Son our Lord,